-The Curry family has become basketball's first family ever since Stephen Curry turned into one of the best players in the NBA and the greatest three-point shooter in NBA history.
-After all, capturing four NBA titles and winning two consecutive NBA MVPs is some Michael Jordan-LeBron James-level insanity.
+The Curry family has become basketball's first family ever since All-Star Stephen Curry turned into one of the best players in the NBA and the greatest three-point shooter in NBA history.
+After all, capturing four NBA championship titles and winning two consecutive NBA MVPs is some Michael Jordan-LeBron James-level insanity.
 But that's what happens when you appear in six NBA Finals over the last 10 years, during which you win NBA Finals MVP only once.
 Steph Curry's a superstar.
 Full stop.

 The Curry brothers' shooting prowess undoubtedly comes from their father Dell Curry, who played at Virginia Tech and went on to have a 15-year career with the Utah Jazz, Cleveland Cavaliers, Charlotte Hornets, Milwaukee Bucks and Toronto Raptors.
 Seth and his father share the same position as shooting guards, but Steph has taken on the role of point guard for the Warriors, and has helped lead them to glory alongside teammates Klay Thompson and Draymond Green.

 Dell and Sonya Curry were always there to support their sons, even wearing attire with dual logos when Steph's Golden State Warriors faced off against Seth's Portland Trail Blazers in the 2019 NBA Western Conference Finals.

 The Curry parents were the rock of the family.
 However, after 33 years of marriage, Steph Curry's Parents' divorce fractured basketball's first family.

 Dell and Sonya met when they were both student-athletes at Virginia Tech.
 Dell was a basketball player and Sonya excelled on the volleyball team.
 The two were married in 1988.